Can’t Let Go of a Bad Relationship?

 Susan Anderson has devoted the past 30 years of clinical experience and research to helping people overcome self-sabotage and resolve their underlying abandonment wounds.
 Founder of the Outer Child - Abandonment Recovery movement, She is author of Journey from Abandonment to Healing; Black Swan: Twelve Lessons of Abandonment Recovery; and the WORKBOOK: Journey from Heartbreak to Connection Journey from Heartbreak to Connection.
 Her latest book, Taming Your Outer Child: Overcoming Self-Defeating Patterns can be ordered now.

-- Can abandonment spur you toward positive change?
-2 days ago
+- Can you feel love toward a willing partner? abandonment.net 2 days ago